UniCredit CEO says Etihad good partner for Alitalia

-CERNOBBIO, Italy (Reuters) - Etihad Airways could be a good partner for Alitalia CAITLA.UL, UniCredit (CRDI.MI) Chief Executive Federico Ghizzoni said on Saturday, adding he hoped the Abu Dhabi-based airline would submit a proposal for the Italian carrier as it is expected to do shortly.
+CERNOBBIO, Italy, April 5 (Reuters) - Etihad Airways could be a good partner for Alitalia, UniCredit Chief Executive Federico Ghizzoni said on Saturday, adding he hoped the Abu Dhabi-based airline would submit a proposal for the Italian carrier as it is expected to do shortly.

 The Gulf carrier is due to kick-start formal talks for an investment in Alitalia by outlining its conditions in a letter of intent.